A Secondhand Scare Campaign

 The Surgeon General's report is a massive tome, some 727 pages, and the list of doctors and public health experts who contributed to it runs page after page.
 How can anyone claim they are all wrong?
 Why would they lie?

-Doctors and scientists are just as susceptible as the rest of us to groupthink, clinging to obsolete paradigms, and confusing self-interest with principles.
+The short answer is: They are not lying.
+The longer answer is that doctors and scientists are just as susceptible as the rest of us to groupthink, clinging to obsolete paradigms, and confusing self-interest with principles.

 The anti-smoking movement has become a well-funded industry, with funding flowing in from government grants, foundations, and corporations that sell smoking cessation aides.
 Billions of dollars are being spent to discourage and ban smoking.